cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 ### Exercise 2

-We have compiled the function `func` from the code example below to Risc-V 32-bit (RV32I) using gcc.
+We have compiled the function `func` from the code example below to RISC-V 32-bit (RV32I) using gcc.
 The compiled function can be found below.
-Translate the main function manually to Risc-V.
+Translate the main function manually to RISC-V.
 Follow the calling conventions to pass all arguments correctly.

 ```c